-T570 Teaching of Nursing (3 or 6 cr.)
+T570 Teaching of Nursing (2 cr.)

 P: consent of instructor.
 Seminar and guided experiences in teaching of nursing, including planning, developing, implementing, and evaluating classroom and clinical instruction.
-Each section under the direction of a clinical department,
+Each section under the direction of a clinical department.

 Faculty, School of Nursing